homeyong/TokenPriceSync/README.md

 This project is to retrieve the latest price of different token.
 It will run every 5Minutes.

+The database information, please update into the application config files.
 In order to run the console APP, please install latest net.Framework 4.8 and create the database with the script:

 use tokenDB;